If you are planting a garden of any size this summer you need to follow these 14 simple garden tips to keep your plants healthy and growing!

 Know When to Plant Your Seeds

 Some seeds require you to start them inside, especially if you live in a northern zone.
 Knowing when to start your seeds, whether indoors or in the ground, is an important tip for a successful garden.
 Keep those seedlings safe, and growing, with a little reading and research.
 Most of the time the key to success is just reading the back of the seed packet.
-Here are more detailed tips on this topic.

 Make Your Rain Gauge Easy to Read